Wire Transfer Fraud: how can you prevent it?

 Example: A vendor sends an invoice via email, prompting the AP team to log in to a fake payment portal that captures login credentials.
 The attackers then access the real system and change the vendor’s bank details to divert future payments.

-3. Vendor Fraud
+3. Vendor Payment Fraud

 Attackers pretend to be legitimate suppliers and request changes to payment instructions, usually via email.
 These requests often come from hacked vendor accounts or fake lookalike domains.